 Of course the real problem with these foods and drinks is what’s in them.
 ‘Empty’ calories, sugar, sodium, refined carbohydrates, trans fats and unpronounceable preservatives are all common culprits which collectively conspire to prime your body to store belly fat and cripple your metabolism.

 But don’t panic, I’m not for a second going to suggest you cut out these types of foods from your diet completely.
 After all, what fun would that be?
 What I am advocating however is a more measured approach.
 Think of them as a treat or reward, not something you take for granted everyday.
 You’ll enjoy them more, trust me.
 What’s more, when you’re eating right 90% of the time (and exercising regularly), worrying about it won’t even be a second thought.

-Sometimes when you’re eating for abs, you won’t have the time (or patience) to prepare and create healthy meals.
-In this case, smoothies make excellent substitutions.
+Sometimes when you’re eating for abs, you won’t have the time (or patience) to prepare and create healthy, balanced meals.
+In this case, smoothies can make excellent substitutions.
 You can whip one up in just a few minutes as a meal replacement or healthy snack, anytime of the day.